Wellbek/NASA-Turbofan-Twin/README.md

 * A **reproducible pipeline** for predictive maintenance and demand forecasting.
 * Benchmarks across statistical, ML, and DL models (MAE, RMSE, MAPE).
 * **Interactive dashboard** with forecasts, survival curves, and feature importances.
-* Resume-ready project with clear documentation, results, and GitHub demo.

 ---